 After spending four days on the coast of Amalfi, Moo and I were ready to be as far away from the masses as possible.
 I know I’ve been harping on about ‘people’ for many a week now, but believe me, the more of others we encountered, the worse our experience.
 We were so pleased we eventually found Lo Scoglio meaning ‘the rock’ (the island’s quaint nickname).

 I have to thank the author Penelope Green for writing about this place, after reading her book Girl By Sea, it lead me to Procida.
-She’s an Aussie who moved to Italy – the land literally called for her, for reasons she couldn’t explain – and after working assiduously in journalism in Naples, she moved to Procida for a much needed sea change.
+She’s an Aussie who moved to Italy.
+The land literally called for her, for reasons she couldn’t explain.
+After working assiduously in journalism in Naples, she moved to Procida for a much needed sea change.
 The book details her experience moving to the island where she learns to:

 Change the rhythm of your life.
 Work less, earn less, consume less.